Conservation and restoration of clocks: Regular clock maintenance

-a.
 Cleaning, polishing, and lubrication

 Regular clock surface dusting can negate opportunities for corrosion or abrasion as a result of dust buildup.
 It should be stated that such surface cleaning can also result in a loss of information about a clock's history, as "[...] various "dirt" or "salt" deposits can provide precious clues to an objects past [...]."
 Loss of clock function due to clockwork wear can be avoided through regular clockwork cleaning, polishing, and lubrication performed by a trained professional.
 In performing such maintenance, a professional will disassemble clockwork so that it can be thoroughly examined "[...] for worn or broken parts, fatigued springs and accumulations of dirt or oil."

 Cleaning clocks consist of multiple steps, which may or may not all be done as part of a treatment plan: washing, ultrasonics, rinsing, drying, polishing, refinishing, chalk brushing, and pegging out.
 At this point, should cleaning be the only treatment employed, the pieces could be reassembled with proper lubrication; however, depending on the type of clock, the pieces could also be primed for further treatments to the various parts such as mechanisms, frames, wheelwork, pivots, mainsprings, screws and screw threads, escapements, balance springs, pendulums, etc.